gavincradercsuf/gavincradercsuf.github.io/index.md

     experiences I had with having a little bit of struggle coding and we had to go back and check notes in order to learn the coding.
 Overall we struggled a lot with pushing and getting the correct sandwhich ingredients for the testing.
+Overall we were able to learn a good variety of commands like stringing and initializing something.

 * Lab 7

-    Last but not least Lab 7 was one of my favorites because growing up I've always played blackjack with my family and it is probably my favorite card game and it was a great experience learning how to code blackjack in order for it run properly.
+    Lab 7 was a great lab that we were able to do.
+I enjoyed learning new commands like std:err to return the errors and overall I learned what return 1; did for the first time.
+I believe the lab was king of cool with the whole hour system and was very challenging.